Discover the high Andes and the Rainbow Mountain

 We depart from Cusco early in the morning, at 5:00 a.m.
 We drive for approximately two hours in private transport to the small village of Pitumarca (3,570 meters/11,712 feet).
 Here we will stop for 20 minutes, and you will have the option to buy some last-minute items that you could need along this trek.
 Then, we will keep driving for another hour to reach Quesiuno 4,370m (14,337 ft).
 We pass through beautiful countryside and several traditional villages.

 Quesiuno is the trailhead where our hike starts.
-After repacking our items, we hike to the first spot called Inca Pass 4,920m (16,141 ft), where you will have incredible views of Apu Ausangate, see how the glaciers are melting and forming the rivers, feel the energy of the deity of the Andes, and your guide will do an offering ceremony to ask for permission.
+After repacking our items, we hike to the first spot called Inca Pass 4,920m (16,141 ft), where you will have incredible views of Apu Ausangate, see how the glaciers are melting and forming the rivers, and feel the energy of the deity of the Andes, and your guide will do an offering ceremony to ask for permission.

 After you have enjoyed and recharged your energy, we will continue our hike towards Anantapata, where our delicious lunch awaits us.
 After a well-deserved rest, we continue our hike to Warmisaya Pass 4, 830 m.
 (15,846 ft) From here, you will have an impressive view of the natural colors of Rainbow Mountain.
 Then, we just descend for half an hour to reach our campsite in Surine Qocha 4,650m (15,255 ft).